About › Policies and Procedures

 - Perceived – the public or third party could form the view that an employee’s private interests could improperly influence their decisions or actions now or in the future.

-- Gifts Register is to be made available on the organisations’ website is a register of reportable gifts (*Appendix 2 ).
+Gifts Register: is to be made available on the organisations’ website and is a register of reportable gifts (Appendix 2 ).
 It records the date a gift was offered, information about the donor and recipient, the nature of the gift, its estimated value and how it was handled.
-The Director People and Culture maintains the register which is reviewed by the organisation’s audit committee. (*Both forms can be found on the Intranet Forms)
+People and Culture maintains the register which is reviewed by the organisation’s audit committee.

 -